 The morning without surprises

-Check the four town links above within a day or two of checkout, save screenshots for spotty-signal mornings on the causeway, and let on-site signage close any gaps.
-Parking, bikes, and surf zones cover the three things that catch first-timers; once those are settled, the rest of the day is sand and sunscreen.
-If lunch is still on the planning list, our kid-friendly lunch guide near Wrightsville Beach is worth bookmarking for the midday decision.
+Check those four town links within a day or two of your trip and defer to on-site signage when anything looks different in person.
+Parking, bikes, and surf zones are the three things that trip up first-timers; once those are settled, the rest of the morning is sand and sunscreen.
+If lunch is still unplanned, our kid-friendly lunch guide near Wrightsville Beach has quick picks for when everyone’s hungry and sandy.